Fascism and ideology: Ideological origins

-On 24 October 1922, the Fascist Party held its annual congress in Naples, where Mussolini ordered Blackshirts to take control of public buildings and trains and to converge on three points around Rome.
-The march would be led by four prominent Fascist leaders representing its different factions: Italo Balbo, a Blackshirt leader; General Emilio De Bono; Michele Bianchi, an ex syndicalist; and Cesare Maria De Vecchi, a monarchist Fascist.
-Mussolini himself remained in Milan to await the results of the actions.
-The Fascists managed to seize control of several post offices and trains in northern Italy while the Italian government, led by a left-wing coalition, was internally divided and unable to respond to the Fascist advances.
-The Italian government had been in a steady state of turmoil, with many governments being created and then being defeated.
-The Italian government initially took action to prevent the Fascists from entering Rome, but King Victor Emmanuel III of Italy perceived the risk of bloodshed in Rome in response to attempting to disperse the Fascists to be too high.
-Some political organizations, such as the conservative Italian Nationalist Association, "assured King Victor Emmanuel that their own Sempre Pronti militia was ready to fight the Blackshirts" if they entered Rome, but their offer was never accepted.
-Victor Emmanuel III decided to appoint Mussolini as Prime Minister of Italy and Mussolini arrived in Rome on 30 October to accept the appointment.
-Fascist propaganda aggrandized this event, known as "March on Rome", as a "seizure" of power due to Fascists' heroic exploits.
+On 24 October 1922, the National Fascist Party held its annual congress, where Mussolini ordered Blackshirts to take control of public buildings and trains and to converge on three points around Rome.
+The Italian government initially took action to prevent the Fascists from entering Rome, but King Victor Emmanuel III perceived the risk of bloodshed in Rome to be too high if the Fascists were to be confronted by force.
+The king decided to appoint Mussolini as Prime Minister of Italy and Mussolini arrived in Rome on 30 October to accept the appointment.
+Fascist propaganda aggrandized this event, called the "March on Rome", as a "seizure" of power due to Fascists' heroic exploits.